GwynethLlewelyn/goswi/README.md

 The latest versions come with (experimental) support for [New Relic](https://newrelic.com/) instrumentation (embedded Go agent).
 Setting it up is as easy as registering for the free version of New Relic, adding a new (Go) app and grabbing your license key.
 You'll only need to add the app name and the license key to `config.ini`, and, in theory at least, you'll be getting data on your New Relic console.
 Instrumentation is done via middleware, which is only active if gOSWI manages to get a valid connection to New Relic (thus, if you see any problems or slowdown, you can just remove the configuration, and no extra code will be running).

 ## Disclaimers and Licenses

+Second Life® is a registered trademark of Linden Lab.

+OpenSimulator is a trademark of the The OpenSimulator Project.

+Redis, memcached, New Relic, Go are trademarks of their respecive owners.

+JPEG2000 is a registered trademark of the Joint Photographic Experts Group ([JPEG](htps://jpeg.org)) committee.

 The _gopher_ (the Go mascot) is an [original design](https://blog.golang.org/gopher) created by renowned illustrator [Renne French](https://www.instagram.com/reneefrench/) and released with a [Creative Commons Attribution 3.0 (Unported) License](https://creativecommons.org/licenses/by/3.0/), to be used on Go-related projects, but is _not_ the official logo.